SEND

 Accessibility:

-Our school provides an excellent education for all children, particularly those with SEND needs.
-Please see our accessbiliity plan for more information regarding how we ensure this through our environment, curriculum and wider school ethos.
+Our school provides an excellent education for all children.
+Please see our accessibility plan for more information regarding how we ensure this through our environment, curriculum and wider school ethos.

 Birmingham SEND Local Offer- What support is on offer from the Local Authority for your family?